-12. It must include a provision that the participating UGLG may not sell, trade, or transfer any HUD funds provided by your Urban County.
+12. It must include a provision that the parties may not sell, trade, or transfer any HUD funds.

 Your agreement must include this specific provision: Parties to this Agreement understand and agree that they may not sell, trade, or otherwise transfer all or any portion of CDBG funds to a Metropolitan City, Urban County, unit of general local government, or insular area that directly or indirectly receives CDBG funds in exchange for any funds, credits, or non-Federal considerations, but must use such funds for activities eligible under Title I of the Housing and Community Development Act of 1974, as amended.